Jymit/jymit/README.md

 ### Technical Writeups in progress

-drafting something in meduim - tbd
+drafting in meduim - tbd

 ### Malware